Soegondo Djojopoespito: Early life

 Soegondo Djojopoespito was born as Soegondo on 22 February 1905 in the village of Tuban, East Java.
-His father, Kromosardjono, was an employee for forestry affairs and a headman in Tuban, while his mother was the daughter of a khotib (preacher) named Djojoatmodjo.
+His father, Kromosardjono, was an employee of forestry affairs and a headman in Tuban, while his mother was the daughter of a khotib (preacher) named Djojoatmodjo.
 He would later adopt the name Djojopoespito from his great-grandfather's brother.

 Djojopoespito began his education in 1911 at the Hollandsch-Inlandsche School (Dutch school for indigenous people) in Tuban.
-He graduated from the school, then continued to study at the Meer Uitgebreid Lager Onderwijs (junior high school) in Surabaya from 1918 to 1922.
+He graduated from the school and then continued to study at the Meer Uitgebreid Lager Onderwijs (junior high school) in Surabaya from 1918 to 1922.
 He then moved to Jogjakarta and continued his studies at the Algemene Middelbare School afdeeling b (high school for mathematics and science) from 1922 until 1925.

 During his time in Yogyakarta, Djojopoespito and his sister lived at Ki Hajar Dewantara's house.
 Influenced by Dewantara, Djojopoespito became active in the Jong Java organization during this period.
 According to his friends, Djojopoespito was considered an intelligent student who loved reading.
 Another friend of Djojopoespito, Professor Notosusanto, remarked that Djojopoespito was a smart but naughty and lazy student.

 In the Union of Indonesian Students

 Establishment

 During his time in Yogyakarta, Djojopoespito was influenced by Ki Hajar Dewantara about Indonesian nationalism.
 The influence became stronger after he entered the Rechts Hoge School (RHS, High School for Law) in 1925.
 He regularly received the Indonesia Merdeka (Free Indonesia) magazine which was sent by the Perhimpunan Indonesia (Indonesian Union) in the Netherlands.
 The magazine was considered contraband in the Dutch East Indies at that time.

 The magazine influenced Djojopoespito, as he began to come to the house of Agus Salim, an activist from the Sarekat Islam (Islamic Union) movement.
-He also forwarded the magazine to some of his high school friends, such as to Suwiryo and Usman Sastroamidjojo.
+He also forwarded the magazine to some of his high school friends, such as Suwiryo and Usman Sastroamidjojo.
 Sastroamidjojo then forwarded the magazine to his friend Muksinun.

 After that, Djojopoespito, Suwiryo, Sastroamidjojo, and Muksinun became close friends and began discussing political issues in Indonesia.
 In 1926, Sastroamidjojo graduated from the RHS, while Muksinun became more occupied.
 Although Djojopoespito was alone with Suwiryo, they managed to connect with three other college students, namely Sigit from RHS, and Goelarso and Darwis from STOVIA (medical school).

 Not long after their meeting, they decided to establish the Union of Indonesian Students.
 Sigit became the chairman of the union, Djojopoespito the secretary; Gularso, Darwis, Suwiryo, Djojopoespito, and Sigit were the core members of the union.
 Their main goal was to contact new students and leaders of student associations and convince them to join the union.
 The Union of Indonesian Students also printed secret pamphlets to overthrow the Dutch East Indies government.
 The pamphlets were distributed to political parties, mass organizations, and student associations.

 In 1927, after being appointed chairman of the Indonesian Clubgebouw (Indonesian Clubhouse), Sigit resigned from his position.
 He was succeeded as chairman of the union by Djojopoespito.